csc301-winter-2020/team-project-3-matron/deliverable-2/README.md

  * Is there any context required to understand **why** the application solves this problem?

 ## Key Features
+ * Described the key features in the application that the user can access
+ * Provide a breakdown or detail for each feature that is most appropriate for your application
+ * This section will be used to assess the value of the features built

+ Our key features of the project are:
  * Users can upload an existing map of the unit to use as a guide when building the graph of the rooms.
+      - This is important so that users can build the hospital map on top of the actual blueprint as a guide
  * Users can draw and modify the graph of the unit using nodes which are overlaid on the uploaded guide.
- * Users can measure the time it takes to get from any given room to anythere.
+      - One of the key features of the application - users must be able to create and edit their hospital graphs
  * All created hospital maps are saved for users to retrieve and further edit.
  * Possible to obtain the relative distance from one location to another within map drawn or given by the users.

- * Described the key features in the application that the user can access
- * Provide a breakdown or detail for each feature that is most appropriate for your application
- * This section will be used to assess the value of the features built
+      - This is accessed from the UI right now but will eventually just be called from the API

 ## Instructions